luisdiogo2071317/azure-docs.pt-pt/articles/virtual-network/virtual-networks-static-private-ip-arm-ps.md

     -PrivateIpAddress 192.168.1.101
     ```

-5. Crie a VM com a NIC criada acima.
+5. Crie a VM com a NIC:

     ```powershell
     $vm = New-AzureRmVMConfig -VMName DNS01 -VMSize "Standard_A1"